MicrosoftDocs/azure-devops-docs/docs/pipelines/process/container-phases.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

 This article explains container jobs in Azure Pipelines.
 By default, Azure Pipelines [jobs](phases.md) run on host machines where the [agent](../agents/agents.md) is installed.
-Hosted jobs are convenient, require little initial setup and infrastructure to maintain, and are well-suited for basic projects.
+Microsoft-hosted jobs are convenient, require little initial setup and infrastructure to maintain, and are well-suited for basic projects.

 If you want more control over task context, you can define and run jobs in containers.
 Linux and Windows agents can run jobs on the host or in containers.
 Container jobs aren't available on macOS.